ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-collector.md

 {: #create-ibm-collector}
 {: step}

-A collector is a software module that is packaged as a Docker image that scans your resources and validates their configurations.
+A collector is a software module that is packaged as a container image that scans your resources and validates their configurations.
 To learn more about collectors and how the communication takes place, see [What is a collector?](/docs/security-compliance?topic=security-compliance-collector).

 IBM-managed collectors are created on IBM-owned infrastructure and are maintained by the {{site.data.keyword.compliance_short}}.
 If your organization doesn't allow managed collectors, you can always create and install your own.
 For more information, see [Manually administering collectors](/docs/security-compliance?topic=security-compliance-collector-manual).
 {: note}